harreld/Coursera_Capstone/PopularVenueModeling.md

 * 6 Conclusion

 ## Abstract
-The problem of how a developer could choose a venue to successfully develop in a city is considered.
-City population, population density, and geographic location data is used to predict what venues would be popular based on similar cities.
+The problem of how a developer could choose a profitable venue to develop in a city is considered.
+City population, population density, and geographic location data are used to predict what venues would be popular based on similar cities.
 K-means clustering is used to group cities by similar top venue categories.
 Finally, a decision tree model is developed to predict the top venue for a city based on city data.
 With some refinement, this model would be useful for choosing profitable venue types.

 ## 1 Introduction